ONLYOFFICE/snap-documentserver/README.md

 ### Enabling the Example

 By default, example is not enabled.
-You can enable the example, using the command:
+You can enable the example, using the commands:

 ```
 # snap set onlyoffice-ds onlyoffice.example-enabled=true